 Single dental veneer: an alternative to orthodontics?

 It is common to see patients who tell us: “Doctor, when I smile I have a tooth that is misplaced.
 It’s a dark spot: we only see that, I don’t dare to smile anymore! “.
-They tell us about a tooth in the incisor-canine sector in the palatal or lingual position.
+They tell us regarding a tooth in the incisor-canine sector in the palatal or lingual position.
 This break in alignment creates an unsightly gray area in the smile which tends to increase with a loss of occlusal stability.
 The tooth, which is more difficult to brush and therefore poorly cleaned, is also prone to plaque retention.
 What solution can we offer our patients?
 A dental veneer?

 Orthodontics, dental veneer